HarshDekate/QuickKeys/README.md

 ## Get in Touch

 Have questions or suggestions?
-Feel free to reach out to us at [your-email@example.com](mailto:info@harshbyte.tech).
+Feel free to reach out to us at [info@harshbyte.tech](mailto:info@harshbyte.tech).

 ---